ryuhokataoka/ryuhokataoka.github.io/_pages/about.md

 ---
 permalink: /
-title: "RK works"
+title: "RK Works"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a space physicist, the author of [Extreme space weather](https://www.sciencedirect.com/book/9780128225370/extreme-space-weather).
+I am a space physicist, the author of [Extreme Space Weather](https://www.sciencedirect.com/book/9780128225370/extreme-space-weather).

 test 1
 ======
 Currently working as:
-1. PI of auroraXcosmic project (AJ1007)
+.
+PI of auroraXcosmic project (AJ1007)
-1. PI of the AI-emulator project (KAKENHI KIBAN-A 24H00277)
+.
+PI of the AI-emulator project (KAKENHI 24H00277)
-1. One of the collaborators of ISS/CALET (KAKENHI KIBAN-S)
+.
+One of the collaborators of ISS/CALET (KAKENHI)

 日本語も行けるのね
 ------